DanielTakac/Fall-King/README.md

 A clone of Jump King but worse in every way

-Time your jumps to reach the top and get the hot girl
+Time your jumps to reach the top

 ![img1](screenshot-1.png)